CloudSecurityAlliance/gsd-database/README.md

 # GSD Data format

 The GSD doesn't have a finished data format yet.
-The GSD is experimenting primarily with an extended OSV format, various JSON-LD iterations and the CVE JSON 5.0 format.
+The GSD is experimenting primarily with an extended OSV format, various JSON-LD iterations and to a lesser degree the CVE JSON 5.0 format (by virtue of importing the existing data).

+If you want to help improve the OSV format please file an issue in the https://github.com/ossf/osv-schema project.

 # Identity and attribution for participation